 I switched to the Blackberry Priv from the Blackberry Passport, allowing me to stop carrying a second (Android) device.
-The SD808 CPU in the Priv has a Cat 9 LTE modem on board, and feels quite speedy on any form of wireless connectivity.
+The Snapdragon 808 CPU in the Priv has a Cat 9 LTE modem on board, and feels quite speedy on LTE or Wifi.

 BB10 market share has been dropping rapidly, particularly with the release of Android-based Blackberry hardware.
-The Priv enables me to carry one device for all my productivity apps, instead of relying on carrying an Android CyanogenMod tablet for Office365 and other business productivity apps as I had to do with the BB10 Passport.
+The Priv enables me to carry one device for all my productivity apps, instead of relying on carrying an Android tablet for Office365 and other business productivity apps as I had to do with the BB10 Passport.
 Blackberry Hub+ has been continually improved.
 I would like to see more than an email summary in Android Wear smartwatch.
 I note same issue using Google Inbox on Wear.

 I love the Blackberry Android Mosaic task manager, as I found the BB10 limit of 6 full size apps too limiting.
 You can pull down on notification to expand them into a preview.

 Android allows granular app permission setting.
 The DTEK app on Blackberry Android hardware allows monitoring utilization of permissions that are allowed.

-2.4/5 GHz seem very comparable to the Passport, which I was pleased with.
-Within a few dB, if I believe the signal strength scales.
+2.4/5 GHz performance of the Priv seems very comparable to the Passport, which I was pleased with.

 The Priv keyboard is pretty good, I prefer the landscape orientation (e.g. Moto Droid 4) instead of portrait, but it was better than I thought it’d be.
 I needed a few days to adapt from Passport keyboard.

 The Blackberry Priv AMOLED naturally has popping, bright (good) color.
 The color temperature can be adjusted, but I didn’t need to adjust it.